paveyry/mediaserver-clipper/README.md

 You can even combine it with another app that can download videos on demand.
 If the directory it stores its downloads is mounted in the Clipper container, it will be able to make clips from it.

+### How the search engine works

+Files are indexed when the application start and a refresh of the index can be triggered using the button at the top of the search results later.

+You can put several words in your search query separated by whitespace.
+The search engine will return any file for which the path (either the file name or any of its parent directories) contains **all** the words of your search.
+Search is case-insensitive.
+For example, with the following library:

+    library
+    ├── An.Awesome.TV.Show.x264.EN
+    │   ├── S01
+    │   │   ├── E01.mp4
+    │   │   ├── E02.mp4
+    │   │   └── E03.mp4
+    │   └── S02
+    │       ├── E01.mp4
+    │       ├── E02.mp4
+    │       └── E03.mp4
+    └── The.Incredible.Series.x264.EN
+        ├── S01
+        │   ├── E01.mp4
+        │   ├── E02.mp4
+        │   └── E03.mp4
+        └── S02
+            ├── E01.mp4
+            ├── E02.mp4
+            └── E03.mp4

+Searching for `awe` will return all episodes from both seasons of "An Awesome TV Show".

+Searching for `awe s01` will return only the season 1 episodes of "An Awesome TV Show".

+Searching for `awe s01 e02` will return episode s01e02 "An Awesome TV Show".

+Searching for `incred s01 e02` will return episode s01e02 "The Incredible Series".

+Searching for `s01 e02` will return episodes s01e02 of both shows.

 Environment Variables